Burtersett Cottage, Yorkshire Dales

 We had brought some dvds with us, but never bothered to watch them as there was a huge choice in the cottage to pick from.
 The owners had also really thought about the kids too, as there were hundreds of books for all ages (including so many good picture books) as well as another large selection of kids dvds.
 Book wise, you were spoilt for choice with walking guides, Yorkshire photography books, fiction titles and nature guides.
 The chest provided us with hours of entertainment by way of Cluedo, chess and best of all, dominoes.
 We spent a lot of time in this room, fire blazing away, eating chocolate eggs and watching The Damned United, Skyfall and the Harry Potter movies.

 I've always thought the heart of any home is the kitchen.
 Sadly, in mine, that's not the case as it's tiny.
 Burtersett Cottage had the kitchen of my dreams.
 A gorgeous proper farmhouse table and chairs, woodburning stove, a Gorenje fridge freezer (oh my how I want one of these now) and a Smeg range cooker.
 I photographed this room A LOT.
-It's also fully stocked with all your cooking needs - toaster, microwave, teapot, casserole dish, pizza tray, steamer and cafetieres.
+It's fully stocked for all your cooking needs - toaster, microwave, teapot, casserole dish, pizza tray, steamer and cafetieres.
 There is also a washing machine and an original airer on a pulley to dry your clothes near the woodburner.
 The back door opens to a cute courtyard that is shared with the next door cottage (also a holiday let).
 Welcoming us when we arrived was a bottle of white wine in the fridge, grapes, fresh coffee, Yorkshire Tea and cheeses from the Wensleydale Creamery.
 I was over the moon that there was a piece of Richard the Third Wensleydale which is one of my favourites and I find it difficult to get in Leeds.
 There were fresh flowers on the table, some beautiful crockery to use in the larder cupboard and tealights on the table too.
 The decor was perfect for me - rustic touches, vintage charm, the plate rack with the Cable and Cotton lights strung around it and the letterpress print of Yorkshire places above the stove area.
 I spent a lot of time admiring that rug too (it's in the very top picture, I need to find out where it is from!).
 We cooked both nights in here, simple meals as we weren't feeling great, but I loved sitting at that table, woodburner on, wine flowing and music playing softly in the background.

 Upstairs the main bedroom makes for a calming retreat and offers a super comfy double bed, wardrobe and two bedside cabinets.
 The windows look out on to the hillside and it was lovely pulling back the curtains in the morning, sipping a coffee in bed and taking in that gorgeous view.
 The room is full of natural details - a hand picked posy of snowdrops, dried seed heads in the fire grate, a basket of scented pine cones and a pretty touch of fairy lights wrapped around more dried flower heads in a vintage jug.
 It's a beautiful, calming space to unwind in.